Johnnas12/metta-functions-implementation/README.md

 - ** FindAndRemove
 - ** IsMember
 - ** PathFinding algorithm
+ ### Permutation Function and its related functions
+- ** permutates - shows all the permutes
+- ** remove - remove the elected elements from the list
+- ** no_of_permute - tells number of ways mathematically n! / (n-r)!
+- ** length - tells number of elemets in list which is n so that it can be used in no_of_permute
 ## 🛠️ Installation & Setup
 ### 1️⃣ **Clone the Repository**
 ```sh